What To Do If Your Toilet is Overflowing

 • Clean and Disinfect

 • Once the overflow stops, clean up the mess with a mop or wet vacuum.
-Disinfect the area thoroughly with a bleach solution or an EPA-approved disinfectant.
+Then, thoroughly disinfect the area with bleach or an EPA-approved disinfectant.

 • Ventilate the Area